esentri/domainlifecycles/getting-started/english/features/domain_events_en.md

 Simplifies and encapsulates many functions of event publishing/listening of DomainEvents.
-Significantly less publisher boilerplate code through the static `DomainEvents.publish()` API, less listener and event routing boilerplate code through `@ListensTo` annotation and optionally support for Spring or JTA based transaction handling and support for “transactional outbox” pattern for better publishing of DomainEvents.
+Significantly less publisher boilerplate code through the static `DomainEvents.publish()` API, less listener and event routing boilerplate code through `@DomainEventListener` annotation and optionally support for Spring or JTA based transaction handling and support for “transactional outbox” pattern for better publishing of DomainEvents.

 ---